-Join Barron Stone for an in-depth discussion in this video Import tools from packages, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Import tools from packages, part of Programming Foundations: Real-World Examples.

 - As you're searching through the existing library…of Python functions, you'll probably come across…the terms module and package.…Modules and packages are both collections of…Python functions and classes that you can import…and use in programs.…So the two terms often get thrown around…interchangeably but there is a difference.…A module refers to a single Python script…which contains a handful of functions and classes…related to the same task.…A package is a collection of several modules…which are also related to the same type of task.…

 You can think of each of these tool boxes…as modules containing different types of tools;…wrenches, screw drivers, tapes and glue, et cetera.…This entire shelf represents a package because…it's a collection of modules which all serve a similar…purpose, fixing things in my garage.…Similarly, you can think of each cabinet in my kitchen…as a module, because they each contain different…utensils for different purposes.…I keep my mixing bowls down here,…my cutting boards in there,…and my casserole dishes down below.…

 - Local vs. global variables

 - Modules and packages